Whether it’s how often you check your email or your wind down routine in the evening, one thing is clear.

 Habits shape your life.

-Habits are the day-to-day actions you take with little or no conscious thought, and they make up an astounding 45% of your behaviors, according to researchers at Duke University.
+According to Duke University researchers, habits are the day-to-day actions you take with little or no conscious thought, and they account for an astounding 45% of your behaviors.

 This is a good thing.